Eric Greitens resigned as Missouri governor over an affair and blackmail claims. Now he’s running for Senate.

 But the committee stopped short of accusing Greitens of knowing about the violations, which led the former governor to claim that the report exonerated him.

-In the year since, Greitens has sought to rebuild his political capital with regular right-wing media appearances where he has enthusiastically bolstered Trump.
+In the year since the ethics case closed, Greitens has sought to rebuild his political capital with regular right-wing media appearances where he has enthusiastically bolstered Trump.
 On Jan.
-6, less than an hour after a pro-Trump mob left five people dead in the U.S. Capitol, Greitens appeared on a right-wing radio show to repeat baseless claims that massive fraud had led to Trump’s electoral loss.
+6, less than an hour after a pro-Trump mob stormed the U.S. Capitol, Greitens appeared on a right-wing radio show to repeat baseless claims that massive fraud had led to Trump’s electoral loss.

 It’s not clear what kind of support Greitens will find in the Missouri GOP.
 Some of his top donors in 2016 have pledged to stay away from him this time around, Politico reported, and some in the party worry that his return could open the door for Democrats to snatch Blunt’s seat.